uwetom/Principles-of-3D-Maya-tutorials/worksheet_6_exporting_to_fbx.md

 ![](images/worksheet_6/imort_dog.png)

-- Select the dog (k9) model and extract the materials to the same folder as you did before.
+- Select the dog (K9) model and extract the materials to the same folder as you did before.

 You will now have a grey material without any textures on it.

 To apply the textures you need to drag and drop them onto the correct slots in the material.

-- With the k9 material selected, drag and drop the **K9-diff** texture into the albedo slot.
+- With the K9 material selected, drag and drop the **K9-diff** texture into the albedo slot.

 ![](images/worksheet_6/albedo.png)

 - Try to find the correct slots for the other textures.

-You may find that you don't need all of them.
+You may find that you do not need all of them.